christianalfoni/reactx/docs/04_pattern_component_state_contract.md

 render(<App state={state} />);
 ```

-As your components narrows down on specific state, also pass the related narrowed state down as a prop.
+Typically global state stores are exposed through a context provider.
+Problems arises if you use TypeScript and your state is at some level dynamic.
+A value can be there or it might not be there.
+For example a component might want access to a user, but the user might be `null`.
+If the user is passed as a prop, it is guaranteed it will be there.
+As your components only needs branches of your state, pass the branches down as props.

 ## Traversing up

-If a component has been passed a nested state as a prop, it is useful for that component to still be able to access parent state.
+If a component has been passed a branch of state as a prop, it is useful for that component to still be able to access parent state.
 This can be solved when you construct your state interface.

 ```ts
 import { reactive } from "bonsify";